darraghmckay/q-learning.js/README.md

 Learning
 ------

-The argument to the constructor is the gamma parameter.
-Default 0.5
+There are three arguments to the constructor
+    Gamma, alpha, actions
+    The default values for Gamma and Alpha are 0.8 Actions is an array of possible actions (more can be added dynamically too)

-    var learner = new QLearner(0.8);
+    var learner = new QLearner(0.2,0.4,[1,2,3,4,5]);

 Add transitions like this: